kipcole9/money/README.md

 As noted in the [configuration](#configuration) section, `ex_money` can preload historic exchange rates when the exchange rates service starts up.
 It can be anticipated that additional historic rates may be required subsequently.

-* `Money.ExchangeRates.retrieve_historic/1` and `Money.ExchangeRates.retrieve_historic/2` can be called to request retrieval of historic rates at any time.
+* `Money.ExchangeRates.Retriever.historic_rates/1` can be called to request retrieval of historic rates at any time.
 This call will send a message to the retrieval service to request retrieval.
 It does not return the rates.

 * `Money.ExchangeRates.historic_rates/1` is the partner function to `Money.ExchangeRates.latest_rates/0`.
 It returns the exchange rates for a given date, and will return an error if no rates are available.